 Endometriosis is the leading cause of infertility in women.
-About a third to half of women with endometriosis struggle with conceiving.
+As many as half of all women with endometriosis struggle to conceive.
 When endometriosis involves the ovaries, cysts (endometriomas) can form.
 These cysts damage the ovaries and can lead to infertility.
 They often require surgical treatments.
 Additionally, scarring and tissue damage to the fallopian tubes can prevent the fertilization of an egg or the movement of a fertilized egg to the uterus.

 However, many people who have endometriosis can successfully conceive and carry a healthy pregnancy.
-If you suspect you have endometriosis and want to get pregnant, you should talk with your gynecologist to explore your risks, options, and ways to maximize your chance of success.
+If you suspect you have endometriosis and want to get pregnant, you should talk with your gynecologist to explore your risks, options Much band ways to maximize your chance of success.

 Endometriosis and pregnancy complications

 A miscarriage is when there is a spontaneous pregnancy loss prior to the 20th week of the pregnancy.
 Endometriosis may increase the risk of a miscarriage, although the exact reason for this is not clear.
 There is no way to prevent a miscarriage.